openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Contract Document
 =================

-Contract is a document that testifies that the parties involved in have agreed to what is written in it.
+Contract is a document that testifies that the parties involved  have agreed to what is written in it.
 The workflow for establishing such contract document varies, but in this extension, the following model is taken:

  1. There are typically 4 actors, A, SA, B, SB, where SA and SB are the designated signatory of A and B respectively.
  2. Proposer, A,  creates the contract proposal and signs and sends it to the other party.